 Did you know that according to the 2018 Customer Service Benchmark report by SuperOffice, only 20% of companies are able to answer questions in full on the first reply, while the average response time to handle a customer service request is over 12 hours?

 SOPs allow you to manage customer support employee performance and recognize those who perform better.
 In fact, without documented SOPs that enforce structured reviews, evaluating job performance often becomes a matter of opinion.
-With SOPs managers and team leaders can easily and clearly measure success of their support agents and identify where they need to improve their skills and knowledge in order to increase employee performance.
+With SOPs, managers and team leaders can easily and clearly measure the success of their support agents and identify where they need to improve their skills and knowledge in order to increase employee performance.

 SOPs help to boost confidence and capability of your customer support employees

 Successful customer support is heavily influenced by confidence – it’s one of the most important components of delivering great service.
 In fact, confidence is closely tied to competence.
-Incompetent service agents who are not able to resolve an issue quickly, effectively and during a single interaction become the main source of frustration for customers.
+Incompetent service agents who are not able to resolve an issue quickly, effectively, and during a single interaction become the main source of frustration for customers.
 A Zendesk survey actually revealed that 72% of customers blame poor customer service for having to explain their issue multiple times.

-Well-designed SOPs create a great foundation of competence for your customer support employees serving as a roadmap for how to effectively resolve customer queries, from simple to the most complicated ones.
+Well-designed SOPs create a great foundation of competence for your customer support employees, serving as a roadmap for how to effectively resolve customer queries, from simple to the most complicated ones.
 This translates into improved employee confidence.
 A service agent who knows what to do and how to do it efficiently will definitely be more confident and will bring that confidence into each customer service interaction, which will further result in increased customer satisfaction.

 SOPs improve support team management and ensure business continuity

-When it comes to managing a customer service team, one common challenge leaders face is when a key team member resigns, goes on leave or simply needs to be away from the office for a certain period of time.
-No matter what happens within your support department, your customers still demand consistently great experience, otherwise they will take their business elsewhere.
+When it comes to managing a customer service team, one common challenge leaders face is when a key team member resigns, goes on leave, or simply needs to be away from the office for a certain period of time.
+No matter what happens within your support department, your customers still demand consistently great experience.
+Otherwise, they will take their business elsewhere.
 A recent PwC survey claims that almost one in three consumers (32%) are ready to leave the brand they love after just one bad customer experience.

 SOPs help to identify opportunities for improvement

 Achieving excellent customer service is a continuous process of learning and improving that never stops.
 A survey conducted by ThinkJar discovered that 66% of consumers who switched brands did so because of poor service, while 85% of customer churn due to poor service was actually preventable.
-When your business operates based on standard operating procedures, they not only ensure consistency of your support quality, but also allow to identify opportunities for improving your internal processes and preventing mistakes, which could further help to improve your customer service experience.
+When your business operates based on standard operating procedures, they not only ensure consistency of your support quality but also allow you to identify opportunities for improving your internal processes and preventing mistakes, which could further help to improve your customer service experience.

 In fact, SOPs can be a very powerful tool for evaluating your current customer service practices and deciding how to move forward.
 Ideally, your service SOPs should be reviewed at least every six months to determine if something needs to be changed in the way your customer service is handled.
-In addition, the SOPs should be audited when same errors happen in order to prevent their recurrence.
+In addition, the SOPs should be audited when the same errors happen in order to prevent their recurrence.

 5 steps to creating effective SOPs for your customer support department